 This first method to deal with stress is deceptively simple.
 It is to just move ourselves away from the source of the stress.
 Do I really have to spend that with this person?
-Do I really have to do this job any more?
+Am I really in the right job?
 Moving away from stress or dealing with the issue directly, is the ideal scenario.

-Ongoing stressful events mean it isn’t always possible to get away from the source and we have to find ways to get relief.
+Ongoing stressful events mean it isn’t always possible to get away from the source, so we have to find ways to get relief.
 We have 3 different energy zones we can find ourselves in on a daily basis; our mental, emotional and physical zone.

-We can be in our Mental zone– which is thinking, problem solving.
+Mental zone – which is thinking, problem solving.

-Being grounded in your body reduce stress.
-It gets you out of your thinking and emotional zones, which is where stress ‘lives’.
-When we are doing something vigorous in the body, we are not thinking about problems.
-When we are immersed in the ocean or exercising our mind is more calm.
+Being grounded in your body reduces stress, because It gets you out of your thinking and emotional zones.
+When doing something vigorous in the body, you are not thinking about problems.
+Activities like being immersed in the ocean or exercising, calm the mind.

 Getting grounded involves physically moving your body into an activity.
 I have included below some of the most effective ways to get grounded fast.
 Find below, are great ways to get back in the body:

 - All forms of physical exercise ground us in the body.

 - Spending time in nature.

 - Eating root vegetables; zucchini, sweet potato, carrots, onions, pumpkin.
 (Our diet is linked to our emotions; eating real foods can be up to 50% of the work needed to reduce stress.
 The above vegetables have a grounding effect on the system).

 Exercising and spending time in nature helps us to process thoughts and emotions.
 How good does your head-space feel after spending time in these activities?
 We don’t need addictive habits any more.